py5coding/py5book/reference/py5tools_save_frames.md

 If the `limit` parameter is used, this function will wait to return a list of the filenames.
 If not, it will return right away as the frames are saved in the background.
 It will keep doing so as long as the Sketch continues to run.

+By default this function will report its progress as frames are saved.
+If you are using a Jupyter Notebook and happen to be saving tens of thousands of frames, this might cause Jupyter to crash.
+To avoid that fate, set the `display_progress` parameter to `False`.

 If your Sketch has a `post_draw()` method, use the `hook_post_draw` parameter to make this function run after `post_draw()` instead of `draw()`.
 This is important when using Processing libraries that support `post_draw()` such as Camera3D or ColorBlindness.

 ## Signatures